Divorce Mediation Lawyers in Utah

 Statistically, the majority of cases in Utah will settle so the mediation process may help parties avoid a long and costly court battle.
 At Pearson Butler, our attorneys understand that mediation can be a valuable tool to help your case settle.
 Our attorneys are knowledgeable about the many options for mediation in the state of Utah and we help parties find and mediate with a domestic-certified mediator who will be effective for your case.

-To learn more about mediation, contact the lawyers at Pearson Butler.
+To learn more about your options, contact the Utah divorce mediation attorneys at Pearson Butler.

 Mediation vs. Litigation